Mechamod/Galopp-Merger/README.md

 Galopp-Scraper is a script build with [BeautifulSoup] that scrapes all the races that are in their database on https://www.galopp-statistik.de/DisplayErgebnis.php?id= ,where at the end an ID has to be inserted for accessing the corresponding race (ranging from 0 up to 9214, on the 17.
 Nov.
 2020).

 It is meant to be used later on in an machine learning program for ranking horses in a race.
-But for further usability i also scrape more information that ar enot explicitly necessarry for my (direct) goals.
+But for further usability it also scrapes more information that are not explicitly necessarry for my (direct) goals.

 ### Contents
 The contents of this repository are organized as...: